 There is no doubt that the work in logistics is changing in the face of digitization, automation and AI.
 However, a large part of the work in intralogistics will still be done by human workers in the future.
-In this blog post, you can find out why and how companies can support their employees in the warehouse.
+Find out why and how companies can support their employees in the warehouse.

 Although automation technologies are constantly evolving, a large part of the logistics industry still manages its warehouses manually – and that’s not likely to change very soon: It is becoming increasingly clear that human interaction with new technical solutions is the most efficient solution for many companies.
 In warehouse logistics in particular, people remain a key success factor: different products, changing customers and rapid scalability – the demands on logistics are high.
 And that makes full automation complicated and expensive.
 To remain competitive economically, new technologies in intralogistics must amortize quickly.
-This is one of the reasons why highly complex and cost-intensive solutions, such as picking robots, have so far only very rarely become established.
-Thus, even in highly modern warehouses, humans often remain the ones who assemble the goods and make them ready for shipment.
+This is one of the reasons why highly complex and cost-intensive solutions, such as picking robots, are still rare.
+Even in modern warehouses, people often remain the ones who assemble the goods and get them ready for shipment.

-In view of the major shortage of skilled workers, the biggest challenge for many logistics companies is finding sufficient employees.
-It is therefore essential to support existing employees with assistant systems: This can make warehouse activities more attractive, safer and more productive.
-Advanced assistant systems help to find an economically sound middle way between automation and human work.
-One solution, for example, is the use of smart glasses: They reduce the warehouse worker’s cognitive load by providing visual and auditory support.
-Based on the process data generated during work, numerous processes in the warehouse can also be optimized in a targeted manner.
+In view of the major shortage of skilled workers, the biggest challenge for many logistics companies is finding employees.
+It is essential to support your current staff with smart assistant systems: This can make warehouse activities safer and more productive.
+Advanced assistant systems help to find the balance between automation and manual activities.
+One solution is the use of smart glasses: They reduce the warehouse worker’s cognitive load by providing visual and auditory support.
+Based on the process data generated while working, numerous processes in the warehouse can be optimized.
 These include, for example, shortening walking distances or arranging items in the warehouse so that bending and stretching movements are required less frequently.
-In addition to ergonomics, performance is also improved: numerous companies have already achieved productivity increases of up to 30% with Picavi smart glasses, for example in order picking.
+In addition to ergonomics, performance is also improved: numerous companies have already achieved productivity increases of up to 30% with smart glasses, for example in order picking.

-The cognitive abilities of humans are still not economically replaceable in most cases.
+The cognitive abilities of humans are still not replaceable.
 Humans and automated systems will coexist in the coming years.
 Companies benefit from this interaction through greater efficiency in their intralogistics.
 At the same time, they remain flexible and can adapt their processes to new circumstances within a very short time.
 In order to relieve the physical and mental burden on humans, the widespread use of intelligent assistant systems is recommended.